2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 • Leprosy and sin cause the victim to lose feeling.
 Leprosy kills the nerve endings in the infected skin.
 Appendages fall off because the victim cannot feel when he or she is causing damage to a finger or toe.
 Sin also causes the victim to become numb to the pain he or she is causing: “being darkened in their understanding . . . they, having become callous, have given themselves over to sensuality for the practice of every kind of impurity with greediness.”
 (Eph.
 4:18-19). “by means of the hypocrisy of liars seared in their own conscience as with a branding iron,” (1 Tim.
 4:2).
 Feeling pain is important.
 For example, pain receptors keep your body from making an injury worse.
 Your pain receptors tell your hand to remove it from a hot stove before it gets burned.
 Like leprosy, unchecked sin can dampen the ability of the Holy Spirit to convict you of your sin.
 Naaman could not hear God’s call to repentance because he was numb to his sins.

 • God used a captured woman of faith as the instrument for His message.
 As part of the Syrian’s victory over the Jews, God allowed a woman of faith to become Naaman’s servant.
 God did this to fulfill His greater plans for Naaman: “Now the Arameans had gone out in bands and had taken captive a little girl from the land of Israel; and she waited on Naaman’s wife.
 She said to her mistress, ‘I wish that my master were with the prophet who is in Samaria!
 Then he would cure him of his leprosy.’
 Naaman went in and told his master, saying, ‘Thus and thus spoke the girl who is from the land of Israel.’”
 (2 Kgs.
 5:2-4).
 Naaman captured this young woman during one of many raids during ongoing border skirmishes between Northern Israel and Syria.
 Naaman committed an act of evil by enslaving one of God’s people.
-Yet, God used this evil act to teach this proud general humility.
+But God used this evil act to teach this proud general humility.
 The young woman had compassion for her evil master.
 She also had a faith that was rare in the apostate state of Northern Israel.
 Instead of complaining about her situation, she proclaimed in faith that God’s prophet could heal her pagan master.
 If Naaman wanted to be healed, he would need to reject Baal, humble himself, and obey Yahweh.

 The faith of a captured servant girl led to one of the great healing miracles in the Bible1

 • Serve God wherever He places you and whatever your circumstance.
 A typical person in the young girl’s shoes would have been filled with bitterness.
 Under similar circumstances, a typical person would either blame God or see this as proof that God does not exist.
 The young slave girl could not imagine that her simple act of faith-led service would precede one of the great miracles of the Old Testament.
 Nor could she imagine that she would set in motion a chain of events that would turn one of the most powerful men in Syria into a follower of Yahweh.
-Yet, that is just what she did.
+But that is just what she did.
 The message is that you must serve God faithfully, even if other people have placed you in a lowly place.
 “Slaves, be obedient to those who are your masters according to the flesh, with fear and trembling, in the sincerity of your heart, as to Christ; not by way of eyeservice, as men-pleasers, but as slaves of Christ, doing the will of God from the heart.”
 (Eph.
 6:5-6).
 “Slaves, in all things obey those who are your masters on earth, not with external service, as those who merely please men, but with sincerity of heart, fearing the Lord.”
 (Col. 3:22).
 Jesus also served others like the young slave.
 Although Jesus was God, He “emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.”
 (Phil.
 2:7).
 As an example to all believers, He came to serve and not to be served (Matt.
 20:28; Mk.
 10:45).
 He did not even have a home or a bed to sleep in (Matt.
 8:20; 2 Cor.
 8:9).
 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, to love kindness, and to walk humbly with your God?”
 (Mi.
 6:8).
 If you have been placed in a difficult environment, are you serving others and God?
 Or, are you simply complaining about your situation?

 2. Faith: God Expects You to Put Your Faith in Him Alone.
 2 Kgs.
 5:5-8.

 • The kings of Syria and Northern Israel fail to turn to Yahweh for help.
 Because the prophets of Baal in Syria were powerless to help Naaman, Ben-hadad II offered money to Jehoram to heal his top general.
 But Jehoram feared a new war because he had no means to help.
 He also had no relationship with either Yahweh or His prophet Elisha: “Then the king of Aram said, ‘Go now, and I will send a letter to the king of Israel.’
 He departed and took with him ten talents of silver and six thousand shekels of gold and ten changes of clothes.
 He brought the letter to the king of Israel, saying, ‘And now as this letter comes to you, behold, I have sent Naaman my servant to you, that you may cure him of his leprosy.’
 When the king of Israel read the letter, he tore his clothes and said, ‘Am I God, to kill and to make alive, that this man is sending word to me to cure a man of his leprosy?
 But consider now, and see how he is seeking a quarrel against me.’
 It happened when Elisha the man of God heard that the king of Israel had torn his clothes, that he sent word to the king, saying, ‘Why have you torn your clothes?
 Now let him come to me, and he shall know that there is a prophet in Israel.”’
 (2 Kgs.
 5:5-8).
 Because both countries constantly fought wars against each other, neither trusted each other.
 A misstep between the two countries could have resulted in a new war.
 But Ben-hadad II was desperate to have his top general restored.
 Thus, he offered Jehoram ten talents of silver and six thousand pieces of gold to heal Naaman.
 This translated to approximately 750 pounds of silver and 150 pounds of gold.
 In this account, neither Ben-hadad II nor Jehoram demonstrated any understanding of Yahweh.
 Ben-hadad II assumed that any Jewish prophet had to be an instrument of the Jewish government.
 Jehoram also assumed that one of his counterfeit priests was expected to perform a miracle.
 Because his false priests had never performed a miracle, he knew that they could not heal Naaman for any amount of money.
 Thus, Jehoram assumed that a failed healing would be the pretext for a new war.
 He therefore ripped his clothes as a sign of distress (2 Kgs.
 5:7; 1 Kgs.
 21:27).
 In his moment of desperation, Elisha reached out to Jehoram and advised him that a real prophet existed in Israel.
 The kings of both Northern Israel and Syria would soon learn that Yahweh had the power to perform miracles.
 Jehoram may have heard of Elisha’s miracles.
-Yet, he must have dismissed them the way most dismiss miracles today.
+But he must have dismissed them the way most dismiss miracles today.
 He must have assumed that these were mere exaggerations or the false propaganda of Yahweh’s followers.
 Jerhoram showed no appreciation.
 He was simply relieved that this was no longer his problem.
 As one commentator observes: “Elisha gave a gentle rebuke to the king of Israel.
 ‘This is a crisis to you, because you have no relationship with the God who can heal lepers.
 But it is a needless crisis, because you could have a relationship with this God.’”
 (David Guzik on 2 Kgs.
 5).2

 King Ben-hadad II sends a letter to King Jehoram asking for help for Naaman3

 • Without faith, it is impossible to please God.
 Jehoram did not feel peace because he had no faith in Yahweh.
 “And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.”
 (Heb.
 11:6).
 Like Jehoram, many trust in either their own power or in powerful people in times of crisis.
-Yet, God wants you to put your trust in Him alone: “O give us help against the adversary, for deliverance by man is in vain.”
+But God wants you to put your trust in Him alone: “O give us help against the adversary, for deliverance by man is in vain.”
 (Ps.
 60:11).
 “Do not trust in princes, in mortal man, in whom there is no salvation.”
 (Ps.
 146:3).
 “It is better to take refuge in the LORD than to trust in man.”
 (Ps.
 118:8).
 Do you trust in God or in powerful people?

 • All things are possible with God when you have faith and rely upon His strength.
 Jehoram feared because the healing request was an impossible request.
 Yet, if He knew God, he would know that God can do all things: “Is anything too difficult for the LORD?”
 (Gen. 18:14(a)).
 “Behold, I am the LORD, the God of all flesh; is anything too difficult for Me?”
 (Jer.
 32:27).
 “I know that You can do all things, and that no purpose of Yours can be thwarted.”
 (Job 42:2). “‘With people this is impossible, but with God all things are possible.”’
 (Matt.
 19:26(b); Mk.
 10:27(b); Lk.
 1:37).
 “What then shall we say to these things?
 If God is for us, who is against us?”
 (Ro.
 8:31).
 When all seems lost or when you face the impossible, do you give your burdens to God?